nandanmaiya21/linear_date_selector/README.md

 ## Changelog

 - 0.0.1 — Initial release: default tiles, builder API, disabled-date support.
+- Recomputes internal lists when important inputs change.

 ---

 ## License

-This project is provided under the BSD-3-Clause / MIT style license (replace with your preferred license).
-Please update the license file in the repository accordingly.
+This package is distributed under the MIT [LICENSE]().
+See LICENSE for more information.

 ---